 Dogs like to eat and chew almost anything.
 Although they are careful, there might be cases where they have accidentally swallowed a poisonous substance.
 When this happens, see a vet right away.
 Show vet packaging of the substance the dog swallowed.

-If chewing plants is the suspected culprit, try to identity the plant.
+If chewing plants is the suspected culprit, try to identify the plant.
 Summon your vet as soon as possible.
 Poisoning can be treated but if it is severe, it can result in death.
 The important thing to remember is to make sure you act quickly when you suspect poisoning.

 First aid for bee and wasp stings

 Pull out the sting below the poison sac.
-Be careful not to push the rest of the poison in to the dog when you try and remove the sting.
+Be careful not to push the rest of the poison into the dog when you try and remove the sting.
 Using a sharp knife below the sac can help if you’re able to separate the fur from the skin.

 Once you’ve removed the sting you can then bathe the area with water or utilize a bicarbonate of soda solution.
-Ice application will sooth soreness and your vet might recommend an antihistamine to help with the soreness and the swelling.
+Ice application will soothe soreness and your vet might recommend an antihistamine to help with the soreness and the swelling.
 A small dose of aspirin might help with the pain too.

 Removing ticks from your dog

 Removing ticks can be a tricky process.
-Ticks bore in to the skin in a clockwise direction and to remove them from the dog you need to twist them in an anti clockwise direction.
+Ticks bore into the skin in a clockwise direction and to remove them from the dog you need to twist them in an anti-clockwise direction.
 The tick twister is the best product to remove a tick, period!

-Simply pulling out the tick with your fingers may cause the tick’s head to break off in your dogs skin and it will then cause an infection.
-Do not use tweezers either as this will simply break the tick apart and leave the mouth area in the dogs skin.
+Simply pulling out the tick with your fingers may cause the tick’s head to break off in your dogs’ skin and it will then cause an infection.
+Do not use tweezers either as this will simply break the tick apart and leave the mouth area in the dogs’ skin.